That you are here—that life exists, and identity;

 Look for delusion and truth in the

 Yep.
 Meaning is what we find inside.
 In the personal development world, much is made of finding answers to existential doozies such as ‘Why am I here’ or ‘What’s the point of it all’ and for some there’s clearly great solace in believing that they have personally been placed here for some higher reason.
 Some great cosmic lesson.

 But there is the other view and it’s one that I believe may offer some insight into why this quality might be so very important to address in this disaffected age of ISIS.
 Meaning is the lens through which we each interpret and make sense of life and experience but it is also a (if not the!) primary intrinsic force which can drive our personal & purposeful engagement with life and the world.
-Transforming our habitualised experience from black & white to colour and allowing us to not solely exist, but to thrive and flourish.
+Transforming our habitualized experience from black & white to color and allowing us to not solely exist, but to thrive and flourish.

 The notion of a personal sense of meaning as an essential component of human potential and flourishing pops up consistently through the philosophic and psychological oeuvres, from Plato through to Frankl, though for a succinct way of highlighting the pleasure/meaning dichotomy it’s to the daddy of Positive Psychology Martin Seligman we turn, who in his (fairly) recent treatise simply yet so aptly called Flourish, who tells us,

 ‘The pursuit of engagement and the pursuit of pleasure are often solitary solipsistic endeavours.
 Human beings ineluctably want meaning and purpose in life.
 The Meaningful Life consists of belonging to and serving something you believe is bigger than the self …’